Quantum entanglement driven by electron-vibrational mode coupling: Introduction

+In this work, we investigate a system composed of two charge qubits interacting with each other via electron-vibrational mode coupling.
+The main goal of our study is to provide a proof-of-principle that electrons in quantum dots, coupled to high-frequency bosonic nanoresonators, can be used to generate maximally entangled states of charge qubits.
+The role of the electron-boson interaction is quite different in charge qubits if compared to the spin two-qubits scenario, once in charged quantum dots, this interaction preserves the state of a single qubit on the electronic degree of freedom, while creates or annihilates an excitation in the bosonic space.

-In Sec.~\ref{sec:model}, by using the unitary transformation of Lang-Firsov, we demonstrate that both couplings are responsible for the apparition of an effective electron-electron interaction.
+The paper is organized as follows.
+In Sec.~\ref{sec:model}, by using the unitary transformation of Lang-Firsov, we demonstrate that the electron-vibrational mode coupling is responsible for the occurrence of an effective electron-electron interaction.
+Then, we demonstrate how to encode two electronic qubits in our physical system.
 Section~\ref{sec:eigenproblem} is devoted to the exploration of the signatures of this effective interaction and correlated phenomena on the spectrum and eigenstates of the model.
-Finally, in Sec.~\ref{sec:dynamics} , using our previous experience on quantum dynamics on coupled quantum dots~\cite{Oliveira15,souza2017}, we study the formation of Bell states under specific conditions.
+In Sec.~\ref{sec:dynamics}, using as reference our previous work on quantum dynamics on coupled quantum dots~\cite{Oliveira15,souza2017}, we study the formation of maximally entangled electronic states under specific conditions.
+The feasibility and robustness against charge dephasing, the main decoherence process in the physical system of our proposal, is discussed in Sec.~\ref{sec:feasibilty}.
 Section~\ref{sec:summary} contains our final remarks.